Information taken from the DFE website

 - your school’s equality objectives - you must update this at least once every 4 years

-You must publish an information report on your website about the implementation of your school’s policy for pupils with SEN. You should update the report at least annually.
+Academy schools (but not FE colleges and 16 to 19 academies) must publish an information report on your website about the implementation of your school’s policy for pupils with SEN. Schools should update the report at least annually.

 You should update any changes occurring during the year as soon as possible.
 The report must comply with section 69 of the Children and Families Act 2014, meaning that it must contain: